RTcmix/rtcmix.github.io/reference/instruments/MULTIFM.md

 pO+1 | where to direct the output of the indicated oscillator | 1-N | no | no | direct it to modulate the frequency of the given oscillator pO+2 | modulation index | non-negative | yes | no

+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

 Any number of connections in any direction, including feedback, is acceptable.

 Author: Neil Thornock (neilthornock at gmail), 11/12/16